Skip to content

 Result.Success := SameText(APassword, 'mypassword');

-// Assign roles based on username (replace with your role assignment logic)
+// Assign roles based on the username (replace with your actual role assignment logic)

 if SameText(AUserName, 'admin') or SameText(AUserName, 'paolo') then